-For clients with global property programs, attention must be paid to coverage provided for local operations and how that coverage may respond to COVID-19.
+For clients with global property programs, attention must be paid to coverage provided for local operations and how that coverage may respond to 2019-nCoV.
 Situations may vary depending on the jurisdiction and circumstances that exist for your operation and loss exposure.
-If supply chains are disrupted due to any closures or quarantines, the same physical damage and insured peril triggers will apply except perhaps where standalone supply chain or trade disruption policies may be in place.
+If supply chains are disrupted due to any closures or quarantines, the same physical damage and insured peril triggers will apply except perhaps where stand-alone supply chain or trade disruption policies may be in place.